docyes/backbonebase/README.md

 There are several special options that, if passed, will be attached directly to the view: `mid` and `template`.
 If the view defines an initialize function, it will be called when the view is first created.

+##### children `view.children`

+A simple object for storing references to a parent views associated child views. `view.children' can be assigned in the constructor of a view or optionally passed in the constructor.
+The `view.constructor` by default creates an empty object for reference in the `view.initialize` function.

 ##### toClassName `view.toClassName(str)`

 Converts a given string into an html/css safe class selector, `'fOo_BaZ' -> foo-baz`.
 Used primarily by the constructor and the derivation of a `view.el` class attribute based on a passed in or pre-defined `view.mid`.
 Override this function for customization based on the conventions of `mid` and/or presentation rules.